Austerity in Israel: End of austerity

-In 1952 the reparations agreement was signed with West Germany, compensating the Jewish state for confiscation of Jewish property during the Holocaust.
+In 1952 the Reparations Agreement between Israel and the Federal Republic of Germany was signed, compensating Israel for confiscation of Jewish property during the Holocaust.
 The resulting influx of foreign capital was a huge boost to the state's struggling economy, and led to the cancellation of most restrictions in 1953.
 In 1956, the list of rationed goods was narrowed to just fifteen goods, and it shrank to eleven in 1958.
 Shortly afterwards, it was abolished for all goods except jam, sugar and coffee.
 In 1959, rationing was abolished altogether.

 Economically, austerity proved a failure, mostly due to the enormous government budget deficit, covered by bank loans, creating an increase in the amount of money use.
 Throughout austerity unemployment remained high, and inflation grew as of 1951.

-Yet austerity did have its advantages since living standards were preserved at tolerable levels, and the resources saved were made available to feed and clothe and shelter the entire population adequately and to successfully resettle and integrate over 700,000 immigrants from European and Muslim lands.
+The austerity measures implemented by Israel were not uncommon nor unlike other post-war countries such as the United States and the British Empire, who had also severe austerity measures in place.
+Despite the perceived "unpleasantness" of rationing, they had advantages and disadvantages, and Israel maintained a growing population of immigrants from Europe and Arab Nations.